sashauly/frontend-bootcamp/01/README.md

 Your progressbar will be filled to the total size of all available files in [folder](./src/chapter_2/files/fsHard).

 If you have a file with a size of 5kb with the total size of all files - 10 KB, then your download strip after processing such a file should be filled by 50% (100% * (5kb / 10kb)).
-Make a loading strip (progressbar) in ** terminal console **.Not in a browser!It should increase with each new downloaded file.
+Make a loading strip (progressbar) in **terminal console**.Not in a browser!It should increase with each new downloaded file.
-For comfort

-Processing Blanks you can find by [link](./src/chapter_2/fsHard.js).
+## Project status

+Project is: completed

+## Contacts

+Created by [@sashauly](https://t.me/sashauly) - feel free to contact me!